 PyeLink and SyeLink: Open-source Python tools for low-level EyeLink experiment control and data parsing

-I needed to pull every available measurement out of our EyeLink 1000 Plus, and the available tools didn’t give me a clean way to do it.
+For my work on the pupil-size artifact (PSA), I needed to know the pupil size during calibration and validation on the EyeLink 1000 Plus, and the available tools didn’t give me a clean way to get it.
 Marcus Nyström and Diederick Niehorster shared their own code with me, and after days of refactoring it grew into two packages: PyeLink to have full control over the EyeLink 1000 Plus and SyeLink for parsing the resulting EDF files.

 What sets PyeLink apart is that it exposes the pupil and corneal-reflection positions in the EyeLink 1000 Plus’s own camera coordinate system.
 In practice, this means you can treat the EyeLink as a camera, pull out the raw features it sees, and build your own gaze-estimation algorithm on top of them.
 PyeLink also exposes both the raw measurements and the calibration data across the full experiment — calibration, validation, and recording phases, while existing tools typically give you one or the other, not both.